REDCap Survey and Data Management Tool

 - Use of REDCap now requires that an REDCap End-User Agreement is on file with AIS.

 - All REDCap databases require AIS to move them to “Production.”
-There is a $300 charge to support the database project annually.
+There is a one-time $300 charge to support the database.
 Please use the checklist to ensure that your database will not be delayed in the "push to production" process.
 When you are ready to submit for production, fill out this form.

 - Any publications resulting from the use of REDCap should cite the following: